watsoninfosec/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 # Install Guide & Build Instructions

-This setup guide will show you how to create an Elasticsearch + Kibana ELK-SIEM.
+This setup guide will show you how to create an ElasticSIEM Server.

 I have listed some install steps below to help you re-create the same install build that I created.
 This will be a simple install out-of-box deployment.

 ## Requirements

-- **Ubuntu** 18.04 or 20.04 LTS Linux distribution.
+- **Ubuntu** Ubuntu 18.04 LTS Linux distribution.
 - **Java** 8
 - **Git repository**
 - **Elastic repository**